jasonfb/nonschema_migrations/README.md

 A word of caution: If you find yourself making a lot of data migrations, you might consider if your product/development/business process is too reliant on one-off data importing.
 It may be that data management tools will help you in the long run.
 Nonetheless, separating your schema migrations from your data migrations can be a great strategy for modern Rails development.

-Data migrations functional EXACTLY like schema migrations except:
+Data migrations function EXACTLY like schema migrations except:

 1) They live in db/data_migrate instead of db/migrate